C2SM/extpar/docs/dependencies.md

 or install them yourself by following the installation instructions provided with the libraries.

-#### On the CSCS machines

-All the required libraries are already installed on the CSCS machines.

 #### On the DKRZ machine Levante

 All the required libraries are already installed on the DKRZ machine.